 9. How would you establish goals for a patient?

-Interviewers may ask this question to explore how you will set goals for each patient and monitor their progress.
+Interviewers may ask OT interview questions like this to explore how you will set goals for each patient and monitor their progress.

 10. Tell me about a time when you felt proud to be an OT.

-Tell the interviewer about a situation that gave you a sense of accomplishment, such as a time when you advocated for occupational therapy, created an adaptive device, or helped a patient overcome a challenge.
+Tell the interviewer about a situation that gave you a sense of accomplishment, such as when you advocated for occupational therapy, created an adaptive device or helped a patient overcome a challenge.

 11. Do you have any questions for us?

-This is a common interview question that gives you a chance to learn more about the position and show your desire to be a team member.
+At the end of your interview, you’ll often get this question.
+It’s one of the most common occupational therapist interview questions because it turns the tables: it gives you a chance to learn more about the position and show your desire to be a team member.

-It’s a good idea to prepare at least a few questions to ask the interviewer, so you can make sure the job aligns with your OT career goals.
+It’s a good idea to prepare at least a few OT interview questions to ask the interviewer, to ensure the job aligns with your career goals.

-If you’re applying to an OT graduate program, such as a Master of Occupational Therapy (MOT) or Doctor of Occupational Therapy (OTD) degree program, interview preparation is equally important.
-(You should also know how to write a statement of purpose, as this is one element of the application process.)
-Below are questions you can expect faculty and staff to ask during your interview.
+If you’re applying to an OT graduate program, such as a Master of Occupational Therapy (MOT) or Doctor of Occupational Therapy (OTD) degree program, interview preparation is equally important.* You should also know how to write a statement of purpose, as this is a part of the application process.
+Below are OT interview questions and answers you can expect during the admissions process.

-Program directors may ask this question to gauge your basic knowledge of a field that is often misunderstood.
+Program directors may ask occupational therapy interview questions such as this to gauge your basic knowledge of a field that is often misunderstood.

 In your answer, consider using examples of how OTs can help patients return to the activities that are meaningful to them and that are necessary for independent living.
 Convey the value you see in the profession.